 - The presented project can already have been optioned by French or Quebec producers, without any obligation;

-- The project can be written by more than one writer: collective work but in this case, only one of the writers may participate in the residency, per an agreement among the project writers;
+- The project can be written by more than one writer: collaboration work but in this case, only one of the writers can take part in the residency, depending on the agreement between authors.

 - The project can have already received a writing or development grant, notably aid provided by the SACD, the Association Beaumarchais, the CNC, the support of a regional collective (municipality, region), the SODEC, or the Fonds des medias du Canada;

-- The project may not have already been accepted for a previous submission to Boulevard des Séries: The Factory.
+- The project cannot have already been proposed during a previous call for application to Boulevard des Séries: The Factory.

 The application is presented by the writer.
 The writer must:

-- Be the scriptwriter and/or director, French-speaking, and member of the SACD or of the SARTEC for at least three episodes of a same season of a series broadcast on TV channel or SVOD platform in France or Quebec between 2017 and 2022.
+- Be the scriptwriter and/or director, French-speaking from France or Québec, and member of the SACD or of the SARTEC for at least three episodes of a same season of a series broadcast on a TV channel or an on-demand audiovisual service in France or Québec between 2018 and 2023.

-- Be the writer/creator of a series broadcast on TV channel or SVOD platform in France or Quebec between 2017 and 2022 OR have previously obtained an audiovisual grant from the innovation funds of the CNC (support of the concept, writing, re-writing, or co-writing of fiction, animation, or documentary international co-productions), from a region or municipality (fiction, animation) OR have previously participated in training from Boulevard des Série.
+- Be the writer/creator of at least one series whose episodes are equal to or longer than 30 minutes, and broadcast on a TV channel or on an on-demand audiovisual media service in France or in Québec between 2018 and 2023 OR have previously obtained an audiovisual grant from the innovation funds of the CNC (support of the concept, writing, re-writing, or co-writing of fiction, animation, or documentary international co-productions), from a region or municipality (fiction, animation) OR have previously participated in the Boulevard des Séries training program.

-The results of the official selection will be announced by email to candidates on July 8, 2022.
+Villa Albertine will announce the results of the official selection by email to candidates on July 10, 2023

-In the case of selection, a detailed agreement will be signed between the series writer selected, Villa Albertine, the SACD, the CNC, and the SODEC.
+In the case of selection, a detailed agreement will be signed between the selected series writer and Villa Albertine.

 The applications will be examined by a selection committee composed of: